ashleymaeconard/XvsY/README.md

       * example: 'genomes/genes.gtf'
       * this is the location of the genome annotation file
 * `make_boxplots`
-  * uses each .bed file to compare the fold changes between all pairs of DEG groups and DEG contexts
+  * uses each .bed file to compare the fold-changes between all pairs of DEG groups and DEG contexts
 * `make_XAboxplots`
-  * uses each .bed file to compare the fold changes of the DEGs located on the X chromosome vs the autosomes between different sets
+  * uses each .bed file to compare the fold-changes of the DEGs on the X chromosome vs. the autosomes between contexts.
 * `global_boxplots`
-  * uses the outputs of deseq2 to generate global X vs A plots and look at the fold changes across all chromosomes
+  * uses DESeq2 outputs to generate global context chromosome box plots depicting fold-changes across all chromosomes
+* `go_analysis`
-* go_analysis - this rule uses the .bed files to run gene ontology analysis for each gene set
+  * uses each .bed file to run gene ontology (GO) analysis for each group
-  * config flags:
+  * `config` flags:
+    * `sep_tps`: 0 or 1
-    * sep_tps=0 or 1 (set to 1 to run GO for each timepoint separately, 0 otherwise)
+      * 1 to run GO for each time point separately, 0 otherwise
+      * stands for separate time points
     * organism='dme'
     * go_pval=0.05
 * go_summary - this rule uses the information from each GO cluster to generate summary tables for each GO category